ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 used for mutual authentication between both peers.
 Therefore, RS must be able to determine the session key from the Access Token.
-Following the general ACE authorization framework, C can upload the Access Token to RS's `/authz-info` resource before starting the DTLS handshake.
+Following the general ACE authorization framework, C can upload the Access Token to RS's authz-info resource before starting the DTLS handshake.
 Alternatively, C MAY provide the most recent base64-encoded Access Token in the `psk_identity` field of the ClientKeyExchange message.